 Nelson

 Small towns foster strong community bonds, where residents often know each other and offer support.
-Digital nomads in smaller towns can experience a sense of belonging and connection with locals that they won’t find somewhere larger.
-Although small, Queenstown has a thriving expat community and is a popular destination for digital nomads.
+Digital nomads staying in a smaller town can experience a sense of belonging and connection with locals that they won’t find somewhere larger.
+Although small, Queenstown has a thriving expat community.
+It's also a popular destination for digital nomads.

-Whether you’re in Tauranga, Napier or Nelson, small towns in New Zealand are surrounded by stunning natural landscapes and provide ample opportunities for getting into the great outdoors.
-A small town is a particularly good place to move to if you enjoy outdoor activities such as mountain biking, fishing, boating or water sports as there are fewer opportunities to partake in these activities during the week in a larger city..
+Whether you’re in Tauranga, Napier or Nelson, small towns in New Zealand are surrounded by stunning natural landscapes.
+This provides ample opportunities for digital nomads to get into the great outdoors.
+A small town is a good place to move to if you enjoy outdoor activities such as mountain biking, fishing, boating or water sports.
+There are fewer opportunities to partake in these activities in a larger city during the week.

-New Zealand is an expensive country, and the success of any move can be impacted by how expensive it is.
+New Zealand is an expensive country.
+The success of any move can be impacted by how expensive it is where you are relocating.
 Small towns are far cheaper than cities, especially when it comes to your essentials.
 You can enjoy paying less for rent, groceries, eating out and entertainment in a small town.
-As a digital nomad, you can stretch your budget a lot further and enjoy a more comfortable lifestyle with less financial pressure.
+As a digital nomad, you can stretch your budget further and enjoy a more comfortable lifestyle with less financial pressure.

 If you really want to embrace being a digital nomad in New Zealand, you could experience working and travelling from a van or camper.
 Before you hit the road, just know that travelling in an approved self-contained vehicle will give you more options for places to stay.